It wasn't pertinent at the time, so it's lost now probably.

 We have not even started the breakdown phase.

-You can develop your minds and you'll be thinking about this part of it and going through this part of it and not not getting too wrapped up in this part of it because it could be chaos, it could be crazy, but this too shall pass.
+Even while you're going through this shit, you can develop your minds and you'll be thinking about this part of it and going through this part of it and not getting too wrapped up in this part of it.

 And in the meantime, you need to focus on your future.

-And so, my future is that my retirement is gone.
+And so my future is that my retirement is gone.

-The communist party of China stole it from me.
+The Communist Party of China stole it from me.

 Not what I anticipated.

-I did not anticipate after the cancer surgery and being my age and so on, a life of hardship and struggle from this point on, trying to provide for myself and others.
+I did not anticipate after the cancer surgery and being my age and so on, a life of hardship and struggle from this point on trying to provide for myself and others.

-And but that's the way it is.
+But that's the way it is.

-This is the adjustment period.
+This is the adjustment period, okay?

-Okay, so I can bitch and moan about it, but there's not shit I can do about it.
+So I can bitch and moan about it, but there's not shit I can do about it.

-Um but this is where we're actually at at this stage.
+But this is where we're actually at at this stage.

-Uh, that once it's gone, that's gone.
+That once it's gone, that's gone.

 Once it's out of the pipeline, it's gone.

-Um, it might take a year for that.
+It might take a year for that.

-There might be warehouses of almonds that they can still make almond milk for a year, but will they use the production this summer on that crop?
+There might be warehouses of almonds that they can still make almond milk for a year.

 I don't know.

-Uh, we're gonna have all different kinds of variables that are gonna be put in there because our agriculture is gonna massively change, and um, and uh as part of our uh food surety and so on.
+We're going to have all different kinds of variables that are going to be put in there because our agriculture is going to massively change.

-And that's um that's where we're at now.
+And that's where we're at now.

-I've given you what I can in the way of um understanding about ways to harden your body.
+I've given you what I can in the way of understanding about ways to harden your body.

 Now it's up for other people that are doing that successfully to spread the word.